 Sana Ahmed advises and represents employers in a broad range of labor and employment law matters.
-She holds strong litigation experience in state and federal courts in claims brought under:
+She holds strong litigation experience in state and federal courts in matters involving:

 - Title VII of the Civil Rights Act of 1964